 The cane toad is spreading very rapidly in northern Australia and has unfortunately crossed over into Western Australia, despite a mammoth effort from volunteers of both the Stop The Toad Foundation and Kimberley Toadbusters.

 In New South Wales, the cane toad is marching in a south-westerly direction and is currently found in Casino, Bungawalbin and Evans Head.

 The Clarence Valley has played host to a disjunct population in Yamba for over 20 years, and we now have satellite poulations in Brooms Head, Townsend, Mororo, Woombah, Warregah Island, Micalo Island and Palmers Island.

-The objectives of the CVCIA cane toad program for the 2010-11 season is to:
+The objectives of the CVCIA cane toad program are to:

 - Stop the cane toads getting into the tributaries of the Clarence River

 - Stop the cane toads getting West of Ashby and West of Townsend

 - Monitor and act upon sightings of cane toads in areas not previously seen